Updated March 2023

 Google is where customers ask their questions before they know your business is the answer.
-That’s why it’s one of the most powerful (free!) marketing tools small businesses can leverage in 2021— but it’s often the most overlooked.
+That’s why it’s one of the most powerful (free!) marketing tools small businesses can leverage in today’s marketing world— but it’s often the most overlooked.

 Having at least a basic presence on Google Maps, in particular, is crucial to small business success, because it’s a place where customers both new and old can discover all you have to offer, find helpful information like hours and directions, and sing your business’s praises through reviews.

 We’ve talked a lot about Google my business in previous articles, but this guide gives you all the information you need to set your business’s Google My Business listing up for success, all in one place.

 But First: What is Google My Business?

 If you’re new to the world of Google My Business, think of it as the Yellow Pages of the Internet.